 Neuss

-Heard of a staycation before?
+Have you heard of a staycation before?
 It’s a vacation in your own city/town!
 Whether the reason is for a travel-free vacation, budget-conscious trip, or lack of time, I’m all about staycations!
 While we have tons of amazing hotels to staycation at in Düsseldorf, if you’re looking for a little relaxation along the Rhein that’s both affordable and kid-friendly, then look no further than the Jugendherberge Neuss-Udesheim.

-Located just across the Rhein from Düsseldorf, Neuss-Uedesheim is a charming and historical town that’s also close to all the modern amenities of Neuss City.
+Located just across the Rhein from Düsseldorf, Neuss-Uedesheim is a charming and historic town that’s also close to all the modern amenities of Neuss City.
 But what makes it extra kid-friendly is its proximity to the beach!

 Here are some amazing things to do around Neuss ⬇️